Reviewable/nodefire/README.md

 /**
  * Pushes a value as a new child of this reference, with a new unique key.
 Note that if you just
- * want to generate a new unique key you can call generateUniqueKey() directly.
+ * want to generate a new unique key you can call newKey() directly.
  * @param  {Object || number || string || boolean} value The value to push.
  * @return {Promise} A promise that is resolved to a new NodeFire object that refers to the newly
  *     pushed value (with the same scope as this object), or rejected with an error.